Distinctive look, famous name, and food.

 Nippon Maru was the first Japanese cruise ship to restart cruising after the pandemic hit.
 On October 25, 2020, it quietly departed Niihama Port (Ehime Prefecture) for Sasebo Port in Nagasaki with no more than 200 passengers.
 Returned to Niihama two days later.
 The other two Japanese cruise ships also soon restarted, but all three ships were later forced to lay idle at port a few times for prolonged periods until spring 2022 when waves of COVID-19 kept hitting Japan.

 However, after leaving Madagascar on Jan.
 12, three crew members tested positive for COVID-19 and the ship returned to Mauritius on Jan.
 14, 2023 to drop them off for medical care.
 It did not affect the cruise itinerary.
-Hopefully, there will be no more cases.
+The overseas cruise ended safely with the ship returning to Japan as scheduled on January 31, 2023.

 Being over 30 years old, Nippon Maru is quite old for a cruise ship.
 So it was welcome news when Mitsui O.S.K.
 Lines (MOL) announced on Nov.
 25, 2022 that it had decided to build two new cruise ships at 35,000 gross tons each.
 Maximum capacity will be 600 passengers (double occupancy) and 320 crew.
 Compared to the current Nippon Maru, the new ships will have slightly more space per passenger and slightly more crew per passenger.